BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ## Moving & copying patterns

 When one or multiple patterns are selected, dragging them will move them in the timeline.
-While dragging, holding CTRL will create another instance of the pattern(s).
+While dragging, holding **Ctrl** will create another instance of the pattern(s).
 An instance is a copy that is linked to the original pattern, it will have the same name and color.
 Modifying one instance will modify all of them.
 This will be shown by a "link" icon when dragging.

 ![](images/InstancePattern.png#center)

-Holding CTRL+SHIFT while dragging will create a completely independant copy of the selected patterns.
+Holding **Ctrl+Shift** while dragging will create a completely independant copy of the selected patterns.
 This will be showned by a "copy" icon when dragging.
 They will be renamed in the process.

 ![](images/CopyPattern.png#center)

 Dragging a pattern to a different channel will create a copy, but delete the original.
 This is because internally, patterns cannot be shared accross different channels.
 The pattern may be renamed in the processs.
-Holding CTRL+SHIFT will preserve the original (create a copy).
+Holding **Ctrl+Shift** will preserve the original (create a copy).

 ![](images/MovePatternDifferentChannel.png#center)